pasinduanuradhaperera/Simpy_tutorial/README.md

 -  Processes and Interactions 🔄

 ## Examples
-### Check out the examples/ directory for more detailed SimPy models and real-world use cases.
+Check out the **examples/** directory for more detailed SimPy models and real-world use cases.

-Contributing
+## Contributing
 Contributions are welcome!
 To contribute to this tutorial, please submit a pull request or open an issue.
-For guidelines, refer to the CONTRIBUTING.md file.
+For guidelines, refer to the **CONTRIBUTING.md** file.

-License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the **MIT License.** See the LICENSE file for details.

-Contact
+## Contact
-For questions, feedback, or suggestions, please reach out to your-email@example.com.
+For questions, feedback, or suggestions, please reach out to pasinduanuradhaperera@gmail.com